Jan-Piotraschke/MeshCartographyLib/dev/MeshMetric/LengthDistortionHelper.cpp.md

             Only developable surfaces, where these surfaces have zero Gaussian curvature everywhere, admit a perfect length-preserving parameterization."
 ---

+# Introduction

+In mesh processing, **length distortion** measures how much the edge lengths of a mesh change between different representations, such as from 3D space to a 2D UV mapping.

+This document explains the implementation of the `LengthDistortionHelper` class, which computes the average length distortion between a 3D mesh and its UV mapping.

 ```cpp
 #include "LengthDistortionHelper.h"